waynodiablo/Oystercard/yelp.md

 This week's project is a clone of [Yelp](http://www.yelp.co.uk).
 The goal is to introduce you to Rails, focusing especially on:

-* Creating Rails applications
+* creating Rails applications
-* The structure of Rails apps (models, views, controllers, the router, helpers)
+* the structure of Rails apps (MVC, the router, helpers)
-* TDD on Rails, with RSpec & Capybara
+* TDD in Rails, with RSpec & Capybara
-* Associations in Rails
+* associations
-* Validations
+* validations
 * AJAX in Rails

 **Contents**